yegor256/blog/static/books.md

 help me a lot if you post them.
 Please, make them honest and as detailed as you can.

+There are no digital books published, only paper versions, here is [why]({% pst 2016/nov/2016-11-09-why-no-ebooks %}).
+However, if you really want to have a PDF version and you have a good reason for it (for example, you are blind), you may email me a proof of purchase of the book, and I will send you the PDF version (rendered with your name inside, to make sure you don't share it with others).

 <div class="book-par"></div>
 {% badge /images/books/elegant-objects/cover.png 125 /elegant-objects.html %}
 [Elegant Objects](/elegant-objects.html) (Volume 1)